Who Has the Fastest, Most Reliable Shared Hosting?

-Our tests over the last six months indicate that they had an average uptime of 99.928%.
-Their response times have also been consistent and fast at an average of 344 ms.
+Our tests over the last three months of 2019 indicate that they had an average uptime of 99.96%.
+Their response times actually went down when we installed WordPress: from 321 ms to an exceptional 261 ms.

 You may see better uptimes from InterServer than we have.
-And their downtime only amounts to a couple of minutes per day.
+And their downtime only amounts to about 16 minutes per month.
 But it often comes in less frequent but longer periods.
 This is something you should consider before signing up.

 - Pro: Great support